bring/developer-site/README.md

     for unauthenticated requests
 ```

-Also keep in mind that the four latest items in the changelog are featured on
+Also keep in mind that the four latest items in the API updates are featured on
 the frontpage.

 ## Adding a new API